skraft9/skraft9/README.md

 In my free time, I hunt for software vulnerabilities and participate in bug bounty programs.
 I was a GrrCON 2025 main stage speaker, presenting on how I discovered my first CVE.

-To date, I've [published 11x CVEs](https://github.com/skraft9/cve-credits) across various software products.
+To date, I've been [credited in 11x CVEs](https://github.com/skraft9/cve-credits) across various software products.

 ![IMG_6450](https://github.com/user-attachments/assets/e9b6507e-ad79-4f91-8530-a0995cf1a21e)